2018ik/2018ik.github.io/_wiki/quotes.markdown

 ## Prayer

 >If you enter fully into a prayer meeting, it will be exhilarating, even if all you do is say "amen."

+## Suffering

+>Everyone goes through suffering, but we don't want our suffering to be in vain.